 Originally, one player from each side threw down their gloves, which was quickly interrupted by the officials.
 With the officials focused on keeping two players apart, both teams fly onto the ice and start hustling and grabbing.
 Guy Lapointe and Wayne Cashman take the opportunity and start swinging at each other with some force before crashing onto the ice.

 Some players are trying to separate the fighters, others are looking for an opportunity to land some cheap shots, and the result is carnage.
 When the camera zooms out, there is a medley of players and equipment all over the ice, with the officials doing almost nothing.
-I know hockey gets a lot of stick for allowing fights to go on, but this is exactly why.
-Once the officials are busy with two players, it gives the opportunist the chance to be more dangerous.
+Hockey gets a lot of stick for allowing fights to go on, but this is exactly why.
+Once the officials are busy with two players, it gives the opportunist the chance to be dangerous.

 4. Los Angeles Kings Vs Philadelphia Flyers 1979: Randy Holt and Bob Kelly